SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Fluid Motions

 You are unaffected by difficult terrain.
-You can move along walls and you don't take damage on falls up to 30 feet.
+You can move along walls, and you don't take damage on falls up to 30 feet.
 Opportunity attacks are made with disadvantage against you.
 You must be wielding a quarterstaff in two hands for these to work.